stelaseldano/gitworkshop/git.md

 $ echo "# Cats project" >> README.md
 ```

-or

-Open README.md
+or open README.md

-On line 1 write "# A project about cats" on line 1.
+* On line 1 write "# A project about cats" on line 1.

 Check what's going on